AppAndro/WOW/README.md

 # WOW app
 I Have Developed The Android App As Required By WOW. <br> <b>I mostly focused on showing my skills.
 So, I used both libraries & own implementations in this app.
-It Took Me Around 5-6 Hours To Build This App & Its Server Implementation(ASP.NET Backend)</b>
+It Took Me Around 5-6 Hours To Build This App & Its Server Implementation(ASP.NET Backend But I Can Also Program Backend On PHP & Java)</b>

 <br>
 I have written all API integration code manually without using any HTTP library but i know how to use them(AsyncHttpLibrary).
 I Didn't used them because currently there are only 2 total API requests.
 It was not necessary to use a library just for 2 call.